-Ghent is located about halfway between Bruges and Brussels, and easily reachable via train.
+Ghent is a lovely city with lots of things to see and is located about halfway between Bruges and Brussels, and easily reachable via train.
 The béguinage of Sint-Amandsberg is located a little out of town, and requires an extra bus trip to reach.
 If you’re interested in also visiting the Petit Béguinage, it’s a short walk from the centre of town.
 Both béguinages are free to visit, though as always be sure to stay quiet, polite and respectful!

 Where to stay in Ghent: Ghent is so much worth visiting and spending a few days there, especially in the summer.
 Check here for the best hotels in Ghent.

 Overall, the Flemish Béguinages are one of the best things to see in Belgium.
 It’s a really interesting little slice of history, to learn about how women could join and leave of their own volition without being subject to strict religious orders.
 And of course, the architecture is fantastic as well.
 Unlike some UNESCO World Heritage Sites, where visiting as many locations as possible really helps your understanding, visiting the just the highlights here gives you a great perspective on why they’re important.
 Definitely a fascinating spot, and one of our favourite UNESCO sites in Belgium.

 Complete List of the Flemish Béguinages in Belgium

 - Groot Begijnhof Mechelen || Grand Béguinage de Malines